NoosWare/noos-api-cpp/README.md

 This API allows you to start multiple connections and queries (named `callables`), which template the actual data being sent and received.
-You are free to inherit from `callable`, define your own `error_handler`, or compose objects of those classes internally.
+You are free to inherit from `callable`, define your own `error_handler`, or even compose objects for those classes internally.

 The basic design is as follows:
 - you construct `callables`
 - you control when and how often you call them (method `send`)
 - your own callback receives the reply.

-The callback must be defined by you, and you pass it to a callable at construction:
+The callback must be defined by you and you pass it to a callable at construction:
 - whereas you can update and change the data (e.g., `cloud_type`)
 - you cannot change the functor
 - the only exception is `vision_batch<...>` which has its own internal functor
-- however `vision_batch<...>` requires that you pass pairs of cloud data and functors (see example)
+- however `vision_batch<...>` requires that you pass tied pairs of cloud data and functors (see example)

-In general, you can chain calls (.e.g, one after another), parallelise them (call them at the same time) and in the case of vision calls, you can batch them (see `vision_batch<...>`).
+In general, you can chain calls (e.g., one after another), parallelise them (call them at the same time) and in the case of vision calls, you can batch them (see `vision_batch<...>`).

 Because certain scenarios require you to send frequent cloud queries, class `callable`